 Dorset is fortunate in having diverse unspoilt habitat, and a fine list of resident moth species; also being on the central South coast it is well placed for immigrants, irruptive and pioneering new species for Britain.
 Some of the coastal headlands are magnets for moths and trappers alike, with a small but hardy number of resident moth-trappers spread throughout the County.
 See here for information on the County.

-Please note that the summary data and record details presented on the Species Accounts pages of this website are correct to 2011, and have not been updated with more recent records.
+Please note that the summary data and record details presented on the Species Accounts pages of this website are correct to 2011, but have not been updated with more recent records.
 The status and distribution of some Dorset moth species have changed significantly since that date and a number of new arrivals have been added to the County list.
 The best way to present up-to-date data for the County is currently under discussion.

 DORSET MOTHS (VC9) MACRO-MOTH REPORTS 2010-2016